hoaihdinh/Distributed-Alarm-System/README.md

 ### Clean Up after running Resource Based Architecture
 ```
-// assuming still in the resource_based directory
 docker compose down

-// if the locust file was ran, the same command can be run
-// but you should be in the resource_based/locust directory
 ```
+This command works for both the general Resource Based and the Locust testing
+* For the general Resource Based docker compose, be sure to be in the `resource_based/` directory
+* For the Locust testing, be sure to be in the `resource_based/locust_RBA/` directory